The high-return activity of raising others’ aspirations

 It costs you relatively little to do this, but the benefit to them, and to the broader world, may be enormous.”

 As I've gotten older and met more and more impressive people, I've realised self-belief is in shortest supply.
+All great achievements start with belief.
+Belief shapes behaviour.
+Behaviour produces action.
+Action produces results.
+Next time you have the opportunity to tell someone you believe in them, take it.

 You never know what they'll achieve, and they'll always remember the profound moment you told them what was possible.